Evgeni Malkin: Early success, first Stanley Cup title and Conn Smythe Trophy (2006–2009)

 Malkin, along with his parents (left), during the Penguins' victory parade for their 2009 Stanley Cup victory.

 On 2 July 2008, with one year left in his entry-level contract, he signed a five-year, $43.5 million contract extension with Pittsburgh.
 Malkin began the 2008–09 season by scoring his 200th NHL point with an assist to Sidney Crosby on 18 October 2008, in just the sixth game of the season against the Toronto Maple Leafs.
 The goal was also Crosby's 100th career goal and 300th career point.
 Crosby had a team trainer cut the puck in half so both players could commemorate the moment.
 Voted as a starter to the 2009 NHL All-Star Game later in the season, Malkin won the shooting accuracy segment of the Skills Competition, initially shooting four-for-four before beating Dany Heatley three-for-four in a tie-breaker.
 After having finished runner-up to Alexander Ovechkin the previous season for the Art Ross Trophy, Malkin captured the scoring championship with 113 points.
 He became the second Russian-born player to win it, after Ovechkin, and the fourth Penguin, after Mario Lemieux, Jaromír Jágr and Crosby.
 However, he would once again be runner-up to Ovechkin for the Hart Trophy, although this time garnering a few more first-place votes.
 In 2008, he had just one first-place vote (out of 134 votes) and 659 points to Ovechkin's 128 first-place votes and 1,313 points.
 In 2009, Malkin had 12 first-place votes (out of 133 votes) and 787 points to Ovechkin's 115 first-place votes and 1,264 points.
-On 12 June 2009, the Penguins won the Stanley Cup after defeating the Detroit Red Wings 2–1 in Game 7 of the Finals.
+On 12 June 2009, the Penguins won the Stanley Cup after defeating the Detroit Red Wings 2–1 in game seven of the Final.
 Malkin tallied 36 points (14 goals and 22 assists) to become the first player to lead both the regular season and playoffs in scoring since Mario Lemieux accomplished the feat in 1992.
 His 36 points were the highest playoff total of any player since Wayne Gretzky amassed 40 points in 1993.
-Malkin received the Conn Smythe Trophy as playoff MVP, becoming the first Russian-born and Asian-born player to do so.
+Malkin received the Conn Smythe Trophy as playoff MVP, becoming the first Russian-born player to do so.
 He is also just the second player in franchise history to win both the Art Ross and Conn Smythe trophies in the same year.
 The other Penguin to accomplish this feat was Hockey Hall of Famer and team co-owner/president Mario Lemieux (1992).